ministryofjustice/civil-claims-prototype/README.md

 - After installation, click the elephant icon in the task bar and select `open psql`

 - In the terminal window that opens, type:
-`create database pcol_dev`
+`create database pcol_dev;`
-After a brief wait, it should come back affirmative.
+After a brief pause, it should say 'CREATE DATABASE.

 - You'll need an account on `github.com` if you don't already have one.
 Speak to a DSD team developer to get your account linked to the MoJ organisation on Github.